MrKrishnaAgarwal/Swags-for-Developers/Swags.md

 - [Devswag](https://devswag.io) : Contains AMAZING list of swags!
 Easy to Hard!
 Including T-Shirts, Stickers AND MUCH MORE!

+## G

+---

+- [Gatsby](https://www.gatsbyjs.com/contributing/contributor-swag/) : Get a pull request merged into Gatsby and receive a free shirt, socks, or stickers.
+Everyone who contributes to Gatsby is eligible to receive free swag.

 ## H

 ---